Gordon Giltrap

 Gordon Giltrap, MBE (born 6 April 1948) is an English guitarist and composer.
 His music crosses several genres.
-He has been described as "one of the most revered guitarists of his generation", and has drawn praise from fellow musicians including Steve Rothery, Jimmy Page and Ritchie Blackmore.
+He has been described as "one of the most revered guitarists of his generation", and has drawn praise from fellow musicians including Steve Rothery, Ritchie Blackmore and Jimmy Page.

 Early life

 Giltrap was born on 6 April 1948 in the village of Brenchley, Kent, England at The British Hospital for Mothers and Babies.
 Thereafter he was brought up in Deptford, South East London spending the first 11 years of his life at 43 Elverson Road, a two up, two down terraced house shared by two households with an outside toilet.
 His family then moved to Blackwall Lane East Greenwich.
 Rock star Marty Wilde grew up in the same area along with guitarist Albert Lee.
 Giltrap began to play the guitar at the age of 12 and received no formal tuition, choosing to develop his own style and technique.